khaeru/sdmx/doc/implementation.rst

 :mod:`sdmx` supports:

-- REST web services, i.e. not SOAP services;
+- REST web services but not SOAP web services;
 - Data retrieved in SDMX version 2.1 :ref:`formats <formats>`.
   Some existing services offer a parameter to select SDMX 2.1 *or* 2.0 format; :mod:`sdmx` does not support the latter.
   Other services *only* provide SDMX 2.0-formatted data; these cannot be used with :mod:`sdmx` (:ref:`see here <sdmx-version-policy>`).